-- 10.Dry child's hands with a hand-drying blower or single use disposable hand-drying material/paper towels.
-Turn faucet off with paper towel. - 11.Return the child to a supervised area. - 12.Clean with soap and water: the diaper changing surface AND any toys or objects touched during the diaper change.
-Rinse with water. - 13.Disinfect the same area with bleach and water solution.
+- 9. Wash the child's hands with liquid soap and warm water for 20 seconds.37 - 10.Dry child's hands with a hand-drying blower or single use disposable hand-drying material/paper towels.
+Turn faucet off with paper towel. - 11.
+Return the child to a supervised area. - 12.
+Clean with soap and water: the diaper changing surface AND any toys or objects touched during the diaper change.
+Rinse with water. - 13.
+Disinfect the same area with bleach and water solution.
 Allow the solution to air dry two minutes before wiping up. - 14.
 Wash your hands with liquid soap and warm running water.